kcech/sentilo-docs-test/docs/architecture.rst

 The design of this layer has the main premise of minimizing the request processing time, so all the main job is held in memory(Redis).
-Redis stores data in a memory database but also has the posibility of disk storage to ensure the durability of the data.
+Redis stores data in a memory database but also has the possibility of disk storage to ensure the durability of the data.

 The following diagram shows the main flow for a request within this